darkbyte-ru/Nixie-Clock-esp32/README.md

 For test purpose I also connected 5V bus from ESP32 with 5V input of nixie board.
 Without that tube did not powered up when the only esp board powered.

-To extend lamp life and save some electricity there is also RCWL-0516 microwave motion sensor added (connected to SWIM pin and powered from 5V bus).
-By default it swift-off the tubes after 30 seconds of inactivity.
+To extend lamp life and save some electricity there is also **RCWL-0516** microwave motion sensor added (powered from 5V bus).
+By default it switch-off the tubes after 30 seconds of inactivity.

-By default DOTs driven via separate transistor, but HC595 registers has left couple unused outputs, so thats possible to connect them there.
+By default **DOTs** driven via separate transistor, but HC595 registers has left couple unused outputs, so thats possible to connect them there.
+There is also only one HC595 have connected **Output Enable** pin to MCU, on all other registers that pin just grounded.

 Insides looks a bit [ugly](https://github.com/darkbyte-ru/Nixie-Clock-esp32/blob/main/Image/heart-transplant.jpg), but who will see it? 🤷